kozykoz1/conflict-resolution/README.md

 ## This is a Subheading created on Github

-All of this content add to the Readme file has been added from my remote Git Repository
+All of this content added to the Readme file has been added from my remote Git Repository